Bat Symbolism and Meaning – Totem and Spirit

 When you encounter a bat spirit animal, take it as an opportunity to explore your subconscious mind and learn more about yourself.

 The bat spirit animal is also a reminder that you can use your intuition to make wise decisions in life.
-It encourages you to trust your instincts and be guided by the messages of the universe.
+It encourages you to trust your instincts and be guided by the universe’s messages.

 This spirit animal also symbolizes freedom and liberation from limiting beliefs, structures, and patterns that hold you back from reaching your full potential.